Memory vs Storage: Ultimate Guide 2021

 Capacity of memory and storage:

-Capacity of memory or storage is calculated in KB, MB, GB, TB, PB, etc. Memory is available in the market with capacities 1GB, 2GB, 4GB, 8GB, and so on.
-More the capacity of the memory more will be processing speed of the computer.
+The capacity of memory or storage is calculated in KB, MB, GB, TB, PB, etc. Memory is available in the market with capacities of 1GB, 2GB, 4GB, 8GB, and so on.
+More the capacity of the memory more will be the processing speed of the computer.
 On the other hand, storage capacity is bigger.
 If we consider hard disk storage, it is available in the market with capacities starting from 500GB to a few TBs.